How Much Does Hardwood Flooring Cost?

 The larger the area where hardwood flooring is being installed, the higher the costs for labor and installation.
 On average, installing hardwoods costs between $6 and $12 per square foot.
 However, that price can jump to $13 to $25 if the space is very large, like an entire floor of the home.
 Installation for a small space that is only about 500 square feet will cost around $3,000 to $6,000.
 For an area of 2,000 square feet, homeowners can expect to pay up to $24,000.

 Wood floors are graded by their physical characteristics.
 Wood flooring that has been graded “clear” has a uniform color and lacks knots or other imperfections.
 A “select” grade is given to wood flooring that has more of a natural appearance with knots, variations in color, and mineral streaks, while a grade of “No. 1 common” is given to wood flooring that has more color variation and may have wormholes.
-No. 1 common flooring costs between $3 and $5 per square foot.
-“No. 2 common” flooring is more rustic than the “No. 1 common” grading and costs between $5 and $10 per square foot.
+No. 1 common flooring costs between $6 and $11 per square foot installed.
+“No. 2 common” flooring is more rustic than the “No. 1 common” grading and costs between $9 and $18 per square foot installed.
 The “clear” grading is the most expensive, with the price going down according to the grade.
-Homeowners can expect to pay $8 to $14 per square foot for the highest-grade wood floors.
+Homeowners can expect to pay $12 to $23 per square foot installed for the highest-grade wood floors.

 Wood flooring typically comes in boards that measure 3 inches wide or less.
 Wide plank flooring can cost anywhere from $4.50 to $18 per square foot for the boards plus the cost of labor.
-There are fewer boards to cover the area when using wide planks and, in turn, less to pay for labor.
+Fewer boards are required to cover the area when using wide planks and, in turn, labor costs are typically lower.

 Wood Color and Grain